 In the garden

 In summer our garden is bursting with growth and colour.
-The plant borders all around have filled out and in full bloom.
+The plant borders all around have filled out and are in full bloom.
 We have sown perennial wildflowers and have left parts of our grass areas long to attract insects and wildlife.
-The walled garden is full of activity with the organic vegetable garden production in full swing and crops ready for harvesting to sell on our barrow stall and serve from our cafe.
+The walled garden is full of activity with the organic vegetable production in full swing.
+Crops are and cut flowers are ready for harvesting to sell on our barrow stall and serve from our cafe.

 Look out for:

-- The espalier fruit trees start bearing their crops including peaches, plums and apples
+- the espalier fruit trees bearing their crops including peaches, plums and apples

-- The new Bishop Compton beds are continuing to fill out and establish – over 80 different species, bordered by an attractive low wattle fence.
+- the Bishop Compton beds continuing to fill out and establish with over 80 different species, bordered by an attractive low wattle fence

 Find out more about our garden.

 Our new natural play area is now open!
 This play area uses logs and wooden objects saved from previous tree work on site as a basis for natural play, encouraging families to connect with nature in a fun and enjoyable way.
 Children are encouraged to interact creatively with natural materials set in a woodland area of our botanic garden.

 Join the team from London Falconry to discover the origins of falconry and how it relates to the fascinating history of Fulham Palace, flying through the idyllic gardens and woodland nestled in the heart of London.